BersisSe/feather/README.md

 - **Easy State Management Using Context**
   Recently implemented the Context API that makes it very easy to manage state without the use of Extractors/Macros.

+- **All in One**
+  Feather is a complete web framework that includes routing, middleware, logging, JWT authentication, and more, all in one package.

 - **Feel of Async Without Async**
   Feather is Multithreaded by default running on **Feather-Runtime**.

-- **Great Tooling Out Of the Box**
-  With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) creating API's and Web Servers becomes a _Breeze_.

 ## How it works behind the scenes:
-Every Request given a thread from the Server's threadpool and that thread is responsible for returning the a response to that request.
+Every request is given a thread from the server's threadpool and that thread is responsible for returning the response to that request.
-So you can Run long running task's on another thread in the middlewares but the response can only be returned from the middleware the request is accepted on.
+So you can run long running tasks on another thread in the middlewares, but the response can only be returned from the middleware the request is accepted on.
-If you want to go deeper take look at [Feather-Runtime](./crates/feather-runtime)
+If you want to go deeper take a look at [Feather-Runtime](./crates/feather-runtime)

 ---